aeternity/hyperchain-starter-kit/README.md

 This is how we secure the hyperchain.
 When we post commitments to the parent chain, this is proof that we can not change the history of our hyperchain retroactively.
-- **Commitment**: A commitment is a hash of the current top block.
-It is posted to the parent chain.
+- **Commitment**: A commitment is a hash of the current top block, that is posted to the parent chain.
-- **Validator**: An account inside our hyperchain that is allowed to sign blocks according to the consensus rules.
+- **Validator**: An account on our hyperchain that is allowed to sign blocks according to the consensus rules.
 This is a special account that is run by the node.
 Sometimes it's hard to distinguish between the node and the validator as they are often used (in speech) interchangeably.
 A node can operate one or several validators if it has their private keys.
 A node can also not run validators, and then it's a non-mining node.
-- **Staker** or **Delegator**: An account inside our hyperchain that stakes tokens with a validator to increase their voting power (and thus their chance of being selected to sign a block).
+- **Staker** or **Delegator**: An account on our hyperchain that stakes tokens with a validator to increase their voting power (and thus their chance of being selected to sign a block).
 It is expected that the validator rewards its stakers by sharing the block rewards with them.
 - **BRI** and **BRI account**: Block Reward Initiative.